 The kitchen is sparkling clean, but underneath the pristine surface an ominous odor is on the rise.
 Lurking in the dark, the source remains hidden.
 Sniffing your way around the kitchen, you realize it must be the trash and toss it.
 Yet the odor still remains.
 You ponder, “How can that be when the kitchen looks like the final product of a Mr. Clean commercial?”

 Then, it hits you.
-It’s the kitchen sink.
+It’s the smell coming from kitchen sink.

 1. Start Simple, Use Boiling Water

 Sometimes, a good hot flush is all the sink really needs.
 Pour a small pot of boiling water down the kitchen drain to flush out any leftover food that may be stuck to rot in the drain.

 The hotter the water, the more bacteria it will knock out as it cycles through your kitchen sink drain.
 This is the easiest step to combating kitchen sink smells, one that we would suggest doing weekly.

 2. Baking Soda

 A box of baking soda stuffed inside a packed fridge helps keep it fresh.
 A heaping can do the same for the kitchen sink odor because baking soda readily absorbs smells.